 We'll ask that you also share photos of yourself, your loved ones and any other photos that give a good sense of who you are as people.

-Your Circle Program Coordination Team uses your answers—as well as your geographic location and views on termination— so it's important to be honest when thinking about how you answer these questions.
+Your Matching Team uses your answers—as well as your geographic location and views on termination— so it's important to be honest when thinking about how you answer these questions.
 That's a key element of finding the best surrogate match for you.

 In addition to your profile, there are certain criteria on which you will be matched with your gestational carrier.
 Intended parent matching criteria include their preferences on: